UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 # Recycling and Disposal

 This is a high-end aerospace electronic device containing removable li-ion cells in an 18650 casing.
-Before disposal, remove the cells from the device according to the "battery replacement of the data unit" section.
+Before disposal, remove the cells from the device.
 Dispose of the rechargeable li-ion cells according to the regulations of your country.
 The rest of the device constitutes electronic waste without additional batteries, dispose of it according to the regulations of your country.
 The device is not RoHS compliant because it contains lead solder to meet aerospace industry standards.

 # Safety Instructions and Warranty